rafadc/rafadc.github.io_source/README.md

+# rafadecastro.com
-Just my personal site.
+Just my tiny personal site.

+# Building

-This is built into /build folder which can be deployed in [this repository](https://github.com/rafadc/rafadc.github.io).
+This site is built into /build folder which can be deployed in [this repository](https://github.com/rafadc/rafadc.github.io).

+I've included a publish.sh script to help.